tommichael88/booktomnyc/ServiceAgreement.md

 This Agreement follows the laws of the State of New York.
 Legal actions related to this Agreement will be taken exclusively in New York City, New York courts.

 ## 5. Service Providers Status
 The Service Provider is not a licensed contractor or tradesperson (e.g., plumber or electrician) and does not claim to be.
 The Client should not request work requiring such professional status by law.
 The Service Provider is not obligated to accept tasks needing specialized skills, licensing, insurance, or permits.
 For work in New York, the Service Provider follows legal handyman standards.
-If the Client requests non-standard work, they assume risks, unless prohibited by law.
-The Client must confirm work requirements and compliance with the law, failing which, it's at their own risk.
+If the Client requests non-standard work, Client assumes responsibility for and  accepts all risks resulting from such work as permitted by law.
+The Client must confirm work requirements and compliance with the law, failing which, is at the Client's risk and legal responsibility.
 ## 6. Hold Harmless Clause
 The Client agrees to insure, hold harmless, and indemnify the Service Provider from and against any and all claims, liabilities, damages, losses, or expenses, including legal fees, arising from the services provided under this Agreement.
 However, this clause shall not be construed to transfer or shift any liability imposed by law from the Service Provider to the Client or any other third party.